 The fuel map on which the car is currently running.
-Position 1 is the base map and produces maximum power but the most fuel usage.
-Positions 2 through 11 are for fuel saving under green flag conditions and will reduce engine power output correspondingly.
-The higher the number the better the fuel economy but the lower the power output.
-Position 12 is for saving fuel under safety car conditions and is not recommended for normal usage.
+Position 4 is the base map and produces maximum power but the most fuel usage.
+Positions 3 through 2 are for fuel saving under green flag conditions and will reduce engine power output correspondingly.
+The lower the number the better the fuel economy but the lower the power output.
+Positions 1 and 0 are for saving fuel under safety car conditions and are not recommended for normal usage.